resonance-audio/resonance-audio-web-sdk/README.md

 ```

-## Test
+## Testing

 <!-- TODO(bitllama): Actually setup Travis -->
 <!-- Songbird uses [Travis](https://travis-ci.org/) and [Karma]
 (https://karma-runner.github.io/1.0/index.html) test runner for continuous
 integration (The index HTML page for the local testing is deprecated in
 v0.2.1). -->
-To run the test suite locally, you have to clone the repository,
-install dependencies and launch the test runner:
+To run the test suite locally, clone the repository, install dependencies and launch the test runner:

 ```bash
 npm test